1789120321/study/storm-starter/README.markdown

 The following instructions will import storm-starter as a new project in IntelliJ IDEA.

-* Copy `m2-pom.xml` to `pom.xml`.
-This is requried so that IDEA (or Eclipse) can properly detect the maven configuration.
 * Open _File > Import Project..._ and navigate to the top-level directory of your storm-starter clone (e.g.
   `~/git/storm-starter`).
 * Select _Import project from external model_, select "Maven", and click _Next_.